logicplace/ColorMath/README.md

 If a CSS color name is specified, these will attempt to use the respective dark\* and light\* versions.

 ### Component modification ###
-These are specified as keyword arugments of the form: `component=modification`
+These are specified as keyword arguments of the form: `component=modification`

 The components may be: